Small Claims

 - Can a Foreigner Sue in Ontario Small Claims Court?As the world becomes increasingly interconnected, we encounter more cases where individuals or corporations from the United States, the UK, and China sue in Ontario.
 Toronto Small Claims Court, in particular, often sees cases between plaintiffs and defendants from other… Read more: Can a Foreigner Sue in Ontario Small Claims Court?

-- Small Claims Court Limit Increases to $35,000.00TORONTO – Ontario Government is increasing the maximum amount of claims that can be made in the Ontario Small Claims Court to $35,000.
-The respective government regulation was made in October 2019.
-It should help to expedite civil cases which… Read more: Small Claims Court Limit Increases to $35,000.00
+- Small Claims Court Limit Increases to $50,000.00TORONTO – Ontario Government is increasing the maximum amount of claims that can be made in the Ontario Small Claims Court to $50,000.
+The respective government regulation took effect on October 1, 2025.
+It should help to expedite civil cases,… Read more: Small Claims Court Limit Increases to $50,000.00

 - Small Claims Court: A Bad Settlement is Always Better than a Good Trial“A Bad settlement is always better than a good trial.”
 I would not agree with this phrase entirely—a settlement is not supposed to be good or bad.
 Instead, it must be acceptable for a party to a Small Claims Court… Read more: Small Claims Court: A Bad Settlement is Always Better than a Good Trial

 - Money, Relationships and the Small Claims CourtWho thinks about money while at a high point in a romantic relationship?
-In many, if not most serious relationships, partners freely give each other financial assistance.
-For example, a girlfriend helps her boyfriend to buy a new car.
-The… Read more: Money, Relationships and the Small Claims Court
+In many, if not most, serious relationships, partners freely give each other financial assistance.
+For example, a girlfriend helps her boyfriend buy a new car.
+The boyfriend… Read more: Money, Relationships and the Small Claims Court

 - Real Estate Sale.
-Property Defects in Small Claims Court.The Small Claims Court can only order the return property or repayment of up to $35,000 in damages.
-Yet, the nature of cases this court considers can vary broadly.
-Among others, they include disputes arising from real estate transactions –… Read more: Real Estate Sale.
+Property Defects in Small Claims Court.The Small Claims Court can only order the return of property or repayment of up to $50,000 in damages.
+Yet the nature of the cases this court considers can vary widely.
+Among others, they include disputes arising from real estate… Read more: Real Estate Sale.
 Property Defects in Small Claims Court.

 - Is there a limitation period for filing a small claim?Yes.
 The period is generally two years.
 However, this can sometimes be shorter or longer, depending on the particular case.
 The Limitations Act sets the basic 2-year limitation period and some exceptions from this rule.
 Click here to contact us… Read more: Is there a limitation period for filing a small claim?